The logical strength of B\"uchi's decidability theorem: Background on reverse mathematics

-\subparagraph*{}\emph{Full second-order arithmetic}, $\mathsf{Z}_2$, has axioms of three types: (i) axioms stating that the first-order sort is the non-negative part of a discretely ordered ring; (ii) comprehension axioms, or sentences of the form where $\varphi$ is an arbitrary formula of $L_2$ not containing the variable $X$; (iii) the induction axiom,
+\emph{Full second-order arithmetic}, $\mathsf{Z}_2$, has axioms of three types: (i) axioms stating that the first-order sort is the non-negative part of a discretely ordered ring; (ii) comprehension axioms, or sentences of the form where $\varphi$ is an arbitrary formula of $L_2$ not containing the variable $X$; (iii) the induction axiom,

-The language $L_2$ is very expressive, as the first-order sort can be used to encode arbitrary finite objects and the second-order sort can encode even such objects as complete separable metric spaces, continuous functions between them, and Borel sets within them (cf.~\cite[Chapters~II.5, II.6, and V.3]{simpson}).
+The language $L_2$ is very expressive: already in weak fragments of $\mathsf{Z}_2$, the first-order sort can be used to encode arbitrary finite objects and the second-order sort can encode even such objects as complete separable metric spaces, continuous functions between them, and Borel sets within them (cf.~\cite[Chapters~II.5, II.6, and~V.3]{simpson}).
 Moreover, the theory $\mathsf{Z}_2$ is powerful enough to prove almost all theorems from a typical undergraduate course that are expressible in $L_2$.
 In fact, the basic observation underlying reverse mathematics~\cite{simpson} is that many important theorems are equivalent to various fragments of $\mathsf{Z}_2$, where the equivalence is proved in some specific weaker fragment, referred to as the \emph{base theory}.